 Disease strategic plans (such as those for HIV or TB) should be aligned with the overarching national health strategy.
 All national health strategies should have the goal of achieving resilient and sustainable systems as part of the national health strategy and any relevant sub-sector strategies.

-Stakeholder engagement during the development of national strategic plans is crucial to ensure that communities or key populations input on the needs of populations and ensure understanding of the communities opinions on health-related matters, in order to improve policy responses and decision making, to achieve maximum impact.
+Stakeholder engagement during the development of national strategic plans is crucial to ensure that the views of communities or key populations on their needs are accounted for to ensure understanding of communities’ opinions on health-related matters, in order to improve policy responses and decision-making, to achieve maximum impact.

 Country dialogue is most successful where it has key population leadership, engagement and support.

 Countries should assess what capacity gaps the health system has which will prevent it from achieving the goals of the national strategic plan.
 This should lead to a plan for developing a more resilient health system.
 The plan should outline how the investment will help resolve problems and lead to better delivery of services.

 - what additional capacity is needed in the health system to scale up and improve quality and sustainability of services?

 - what additional capacity is needed to reach and implement services targeting key affected and underserved populations?